- As low as $107/Night

 Summary:

 Ideal for traveling professionals!
 This light-filled second-floor apartment is available for 30-nighttime minimum units.
 This studio is a private hideaway, tucked away from the main street.
 You must go up a spiral staircase to access the entry (see photos).
-There is a roomy patio with a table for two where you can sit and appreciate your privacy.
+There is a cavernous patio with a table for two where you can sit and appreciate your privacy.

 Please note this unit is handicap inaccessible.